Buttrio: Languages and dialects

-In Buttrio, alongside Italian, the population also speaks Friulian.
+In Buttrio, the population speaks Friulian in addition to Italian.
 Pursuant to Resolution No. 2680 of August 3, 2001, issued by the Regional Council of Friuli-Venezia Giulia, the municipality is included in the territorial protection of the Friulian language for the purposes of Law 482/99, Regional Law 15/96, and Regional Law 29/2007.

 The Friulian language spoken in Buttrio is one of the variants of Central-Eastern Friulian.

 Economy

 Agriculture

 The municipal territory is included in three DOCs: the hilly portion belongs to the "Colli Orientali del Friuli" DOC, while the flatter portion belongs to the "Grave del Friuli" DOC and is also included in the "Prosecco" DOC.
 Furthermore, Buttrio is a member of the national "Città del Vino" association.

 The wines produced in Buttrio, which are generally of excellent quality, include whites (Ribolla Gialla, Friulano, Chardonnay, Pinot Grigio, Sauvignon) and reds (Merlot, Cabernet Franc and Cabernet Sauvignon, Pinot Noir, Refosco dal Peduncolo Rosso).

-Currently, over 20 specialized wineries operate in the area, managed according to modern criteria.
+Currently, over 20 specialized wineries operate in the area; they are managed according to modern criteria.